 Electric current generators can be of two types:

-Types of Electric Generators
+Types of electric generators

-- Mechanical electrical generators.
-Wind turbines and hydroelectric plants include alternators, formerly dynamos that transform mechanical energy into electrical energy.
+- Mechanical electrical generators Wind turbines and hydroelectric plants include alternators, formerly dynamos that transform mechanical energy into electrical energy.
 They are based on the phenomenon of electromagnetic induction.

-History of electrical generators
+History of electric generators

 First, there were only battery systems to supply electricity consumption, until in 1831 physicist Michael Faraday published his work on electromagnetic induction, then physicist Franz Ernst Neumann finished them in 1841, this concluded in the manufacture of dynamos , which supply direct current.
 But the direct current could not be distributed over great distances, and with the invention of the alternator, and the transformer, this was possible.